didsergiy4s/My4s_ERP_CRM/README.md

 5. **Flexible Customization**
    Add new modules and functions, expand reporting, and integrate with other services.

+Overall, My4S is a ready-made startup that lacks only one thing: for someone to believe in the program.
 ---
 I express my deep gratitude to the developers of Node.js, Firebird databases, Firebird Editor Pro, Visual Studio Code!